Language Models Don't Know What You Want: Evaluating Personalization in Deep Research Needs Real Users: Offline Evaluation

 \subsection{Dataset Collection}

-No personalized \dr{} datasets exist of user~queries $q$ and papers $\mathcal{D}$, so~we~make a synthetic one \cite{liang2025towards}.
+No personalized \dr{} datasets exist of user~queries~$q$ and papers $\mathcal{D}$, so~we~make a synthetic one.
 We collect $q$ from ScholarQA-CS2 \cite{bragg2025astabench}---a research agent benchmark with 200 \dr{} $q$ (100 dev/100 test).
 We attach synthetic users to each $q$ with low, medium, and high expertise for $q$.
-We simulate synthetic users based on papers in CS-PaperSum~\cite{Liu2025CSPaperSumAL}: CS conference papers grouped by the first author (with 3+ papers).
-We compute expertise via the cosine similarity\footnote{$[0,0.2]$ (low), $(0.2,0.35]$ (medium), and $(0.35,1.0]$ (high); dropping ranges if no $\mathcal{D}$ matches} between GRIT-LM embeddings~\cite{Muennighoff2024GenerativeRI} of $q$ and user papers $\mathcal{D}$.
-We get 281 and 291 $(q,\mathcal{D})$ pairs for dev and test splits.
+We simulate synthetic users based on papers in CS-PaperSum~\cite{Liu2025CSPaperSumAL}: CS conference papers grouped by first author (with three or more papers).
+We compute~expertise~via cosine similarity\footnote{$[0,0.2]$ (low), $(0.2,0.35]$ (medium), and $(0.35,1.0]$ (high); dropping ranges if no $\mathcal{D}$ matches} between GRIT-LM embeddings~\cite{Muennighoff2024GenerativeRI} of $q$ and user papers $\mathcal{D}$.
+We get 281 and 291 $(q,\mathcal{D})$ pairs for dev and test splits, respectively.